findoctor/Keyphrase-extraction/README.md

 to download Sent2vec model and store it in the 'EmbeddingRank' folder.
 Name it as 's2v.bin' for example. <br>

 Since I have already trained with LDA, I stored the word-to-topic distribution, document-to-topic distribution and feauture_names as pickle file inside LDA folder.
-Feel free to train with your own corpus and replace them with your trained distributions.
+Feel free to train with your own corpus using lda.py and replace them with your trained distributions.

 ## Minimal example
-After install the whole repo
+After download the whole repo and named it as kkExtract:
 ```python
 # Example of single-tpr extraction
 import kkExtract